i-prkr/blog-preview-card/README.md

 I was able to refresh on how the css grid works, and spent a lot of time playing around with it trying to get the component to size correctly, particularly with different screen sizes.
 The @media queries in css is not someting I had worked with much, and so I learned alot playing around with them in combination with the css grid.

 I also learned the nesting features in pure css, and tried to make use of that in keeping maintable and easy to read css code.
+Another thing I learned particularly in reponse to other feedback was understanding px and rem for font sizing, and the best practices for working with them with responsiveness and accessibility in mind.

 ### Continued development